 ENGL 330 Language Acquisition

 This course will survey language acquisition theories.
-It will deal with human language processing, learners' motivational factors and contextual factors which influence language learning.
-It will uncover the principles of language acquisition.
+It will deal with human language processing, learners' motivational factors and contextual factors that influence language learning.
+It will uncover the principles of first and second language acquisition.

 ENGL 365 Applied Linguistics